Annual SageCon Summit

 Four Rivers Cultural Center, Ontario, Oregon

-For the 10th annual SageCon Summit, we will spend two days in Ontario, Oregon focusing on sagebrush landscapes in Malheur County that burned in the recent 2024 fire season.
-In the morning of day 1, we will hear updates from SageCon and learn about the collaborative work of the Malheur County Rangeland Partnership.
-In the afternoon, we will dive into the science of post-fire restoration and look at maps of the area we will visit in the field tour on day 2 through the lens of threat-based strategic conservation.
-The field tour will take us to a ranch that is managed as a mitigation bank and was partially burned in the Cow Valley fire, where we will explore post-fire treatments and fire recovery.
-Lunch will be included, and the agenda will include multiple breaks for networking.
+For the 10th annual SageCon Summit, we spent two days in Ontario, Oregon focusing on sagebrush landscapes in Malheur County that burned in the recent 2024 fire season.
+In the morning of day 1, we heard updates from SageCon and learned about the collaborative work of the Malheur County Rangeland Partnership.
+In the afternoon, we dove into the science of post-fire restoration and looked at maps of the area we visited in the field tour on day 2 through the lens of threat-based strategic conservation.
+The field tour took us to a ranch that is managed as a mitigation bank and was partially burned in the Cow Valley fire, where we explored post-fire treatments and fire recovery.

 Day 1: SageCon Summit Partnership Meeting